GuillaumeLambermont/Godot---Platformer/README.md

 Mario-like game using Godot

 This is my first try at creating games !
 I used the game engine Godot, and followed a GDQuest Youtube tutorial (link below).
+All the assets are given with the tutorial.

 Godot uses a language that is not different from Python : GDScript